 3 Types of 501(c)3 Nonprofit Organizations

 Others include service-oriented nonprofits that rely on fundraising for more than one-third of their operating budgets.
-The United Way, Special Olympics and the American Society for the Prevention of Cruelty to Animals are examples of service-oriented public charities.
+The United Way, Special Olympics and the American Society for the Prevention of Cruelty to Animals are all examples of service-oriented public charities.

 Public charities are eligible to receive tax-deductible donations from individuals (up to 50% of the donor’s income) and corporations (up to 10% of the organization’s revenue), and are governed by a board of directors.
 Another rule that public charities are subject to is that no more than 50% of their board of directors must be related to each other.

 Donations to 501(c)3 private foundations are still tax-deductible for individuals (up to 30% of the donor’s income).
 Examples of 501(c)3 private foundations include the Bill and Melinda Gates Foundation and the Ford Foundation.